Radio

 Radio Day

 This has been a few days of mildly successful radio fidgeting.
 Few issues diagnosed in the setup, few things fixed and a few things done.
 First up, the 6" cable I use to connect the FT-100 radio to my tuner has broken.
 This was replaced (thanks to Ed) and things tuned nicely.
-This must have been borked for some time - I’m now able to tune up my (roughly) 20m dipole on 30m and 40m no bother - both matching with swr of less than 1. …
+This must have been borked for some time - I’m now able to tune up my (roughly) 20m dipole on 30m and 40m no bother - both matching with swr of less than 1.1.
+No bother. …